virtual-cast/Zenject/README.md

     * <a href="#faq-multiple-threads">Does Zenject support multithreading?</a>
     * <a href="#more-samples">Are there any more sample projects with source to look at?</a>
     * <a href="#what-games-are-using-zenject">What games/tools/libraries are using Zenject</a>
+    * <a href="#circular-dependency-error">I keep getting errors complaining about circular reference!
+How to address this?</a>
 * <a href="#cheatsheet">Cheat Sheet</a>
 * <a href="#further-help">Further Help</a>
 * <a href="#release-notes">Release Notes</a>